lucasgonze/ephemerablog/content/blog/one-and-only.md

 Hello, and welcome to the first post on my ephemeral blog!
 How exciting!
 I suppose I should make it good.

 This page in modest in a humblest-person-ever way.
-This page is the modestest, which is a joke my kids would have appreciated when they were littler.

 It occurred to me that there should exist a blog with one little post.
 Just one.
 But it would not stay the same.
 This is it.
 The one and only, assuming - correctly - no similar thing existed before or after.
 The singleton.

 Not a reverse-chronological feed.
 Just a single thing.
 You have finally reached the end of the Internet.
-No, not [there](http://hmpg.net/ "there").
+No, not [that one](http://hmpg.net/ "there").

 No archive.
 No memory.
 Just a thing that changes[*](https://ephemerablog.vercel.app/rss.xml).

 Someday I will update this, though you will almost certainly not see it.

 I don't plan to publish regularly.
 I am not seeking to become an influencer.
 This is not a social network.
-This is not a part of my personal brand.
+This is not brand-buiilding.
 It is more like a loud monologue in an otherwise-quiet spot in the woods.

  You could come back but you won't, except by accident.
 Goodbye and good luck.
 I sincerely hope you enjoy the rest of the Internet. 👋